dkgitdev/nimNxStatic/readme.md

 nimNxStatic
 ===========

-    Example of how to integrate static library into nim
+    Example of how to integrate nim static library into existing c code for nintendo homebrew

 This is a sample sixaxis project from DEVKITPRO with one minor tweak: it says "hello" using static library coded in nim!